BenjaminKyamanywa/playground/ground_notes/html_notes.md

 - Description lists are perfect for presenting terms and definitions in an easy to read format.
 E.g's Glossary, dictionary, product specifications, frequently asked questions, contact information, and metadata.
 6. What is the difference between blockquotes and inline quotes?
 - We should use block quotes for extended quotations from other sources and inline quotes for short quotations from other sources that should be part of existing paragraphs.
+7. What attribute is used to explicitely bind a label element with an input element.
+- We use the for attribute on the label element and it should match the id attribute on the input element.